See also: Partners and stakeholders

-- Low-temperature routes to TCO coatings — formation of functionalised plastic surfaces with Professor Michael Hill, Professor Kieran Molloy, Dr Andrew Johnson & Dr Chris Bowen — PhD project
+- Low-temperature routes to TCO coatings — formation of functionalised plastic surfaces with Professor Michael Hill, Professor Kieran Molloy, Dr Andrew Johnson & Professor Chris Bowen — PhD project

 - Investigations into heterogenised catalysis with Dr Sean Rigby, Dr Matt Jones & Dr John Lowe — 2nd MRes project